Skip to main content

 • If the given address identifies an entire module instance, OpenTofu will select all instances of all resources that belong to that module instance and all of its child module instances.

 This targeting capability is provided for exceptional circumstances, such as recovering from mistakes or working around OpenTofu limitations.
-It is not recommended to use -target for routine operations, since this can lead to undetected configuration drift and confusion about how the true state of resources relates to configuration.
+It is not recommended to use -target or -exclude for routine operations, since this can lead to undetected configuration drift and confusion about how the true state of resources relates to configuration.

-Instead of using -target as a means to operate on isolated portions of very large configurations, prefer instead to break large configurations into several smaller configurations that can each be independently applied.
+Instead of using -target or -exclude as a means to operate on isolated portions of very large configurations, prefer instead to break large configurations into several smaller configurations that can each be independently applied.
 Data sources can be used to access information about resources created in other configurations, allowing a complex system architecture to be broken down into more manageable parts that can be updated independently.

 Other Options